inspiringsource/aws-solutions-architect/docs/Exam Prep - AWS CSAA/README.md

 ---

 # Introduction
-Attempt at AWS CSAA course.
+Attempt at AWS Solutions Architect Associate (AWS CSAA) course.
 The main topics highlighted in this [course](#course-link) are:

 # Course Outline